The world that exists below the surface in Carlsbad Caverns National Park is a subterranean marvel, full of formations that dazzle the eyes.

 The story has it that Native Americans most likely first discovered the caves while seeking shelter.
 However, it wasn’t until later when settlers came to the area that word got out about their existence.
 Jim White, a young ranch hand, is credited with exploring the caverns and calling attention to them.

 The teen was out riding around the area when he spotted what he thought was smoke coming out of the ground.
-He got closer and realized the smoke was thousands of bats swarming out of rocks.
+He got closer and realized the smoke was thousands of bats swarming out of the rocks.

 Curious, White crawled inside and realized he’d discovered an incredible cave system.
 Fascinated with his findings, he continued to explore the caverns, going further and further within the chambers.